ctrl-alt-dtl/PMA-Labs/Chap3/Lab_3-2/README.md

 ![3-2: After](Images/3-2-13.png)

 This amount of reversing should be sufficient for now.
-Back to x32dbg, we can set a breakpoint on the address for the Install function and then step through the dissassembly while referring to the decompliled code in Ghidra/IDA.
+Back to x32dbg, we can set a breakpoint on the address for the Install function and then step through the disassembly while referring to the decompiled code in Ghidra/IDA.

 ![3-2: Debugging Install](Images/3-2-14.png)